vladdou/ms4-of-stories-shop/README.md

 1. Log in to Github
 2. Navigate to the [repository](https://github.com/flisanp/ms4-of-stories-shop)
-3. Locate the "Fork" button on the top right corner of the page
+3. Click the "Fork" button on the top right corner of the page
 4. A duplicate of the original repository is now in your Github account

 ---